How do I use oobping to test the connection to a remote ODBC data source?

 LogonAuth = mypassword

-Add the name of the target DSN on myserver.
+Add the name of the target ODBC data source on myserver.
 (This is the ODBC-ODBC Bridge client attribute TargetDSN.)
-Note that the TargetDSN value must be a remote SYSTEM data source, you cannot access USER data sources.
-If the database also needs login information, the database username and password must be specified using the ODBC-ODBC Bridge attributes TargetUser and TargetAuth.
+Note that the TargetDSN value must be a remote system data source, you can't access user data sources.
+If the database also needs login information, specify the database user name and password with TargetUser and TargetAuth.

 [mydsn]